MSc in Pluralistic Counselling and Psychotherapy

 Learners are assessed through a continuous assessment strategy, which includes a variety of mediums such as individual and group projects, skills training assessments, case studies and process recordings, written assignments, essays and a dissertation.

-Validation and Accreditation of Award
+Validation and Accreditation

-This master’s programme is a major award validated by QQI at Level 9 on the NFQ.
+This programme is accredited by IACP.
+It is a major award validated by QQI at Level 9 on the NFQ.

 Credits